jordantannen/jordantannen/README.md

 I am a web developer for M.C.
 Dean at Google and a MSCS student at Georgia Tech specializing in computing systems.
 Previously, I worked in politics, political campaigns, and media strategy.

 - 🛠️ I’m currently building Godot games and MEAN + Tailwind apps
-- 📚 I’m currently enrolled in CS6250 - Computer Networks
+- 📚 Current coursework is CS6250 - Computer Networks

 <!--